Review of COREtec Plus | Waterproof luxury vinyl – Looks like hardwood and holds up to water

 Coretec Plus is easy to clean and you should use a neutral pH cleaner.
 The manufacturer recommends Bona stone, tile and laminate cleaner, and you buy that on Amazon.
 They also have a gallon refill bottle.

 Coretec Plus is an innovative product that is durable and looks great.
 It solves many issues and it’s a wonderful option for areas that may get wet and have minor moisture.
 You know it’s a great product when your installers love it and recommend it.
 We have installed Coretec Plus in many basements (including high end $1-$2 million dollar homes), kitchens and whole apartments.
 We haven’t had any complaints about it from our customers (well except for the customer with the sewage issue – but that had nothing to do with us or the product.
 I highly recommend it.

 Where can you buy Coretec Plus?

 You can buy Coretec Plus in most local flooring and carpet stores.
 I don’t believe they are available in Home Depot or other big box stores, but that may change in the future.
 You can now buy some of the items very cost effectively on Amazon and I’m sure they’ll be adding the other colors soon.
-They also have samples you can order on Amazon (they only cost around $1).
+They also have samples you can order on Amazon.
 You can also check out FlooringInc.
 They are reasonably priced and have free shipping (which will help you for when you actually order them as shipping on flooring can get costly).

 You may find these articles helpful: